To create a vCenter virtual server:

 Step 4 of 6.
 Resources

-Compute Resource - the specific vCenter compute resource to build the VS on.
+Compute Resource - select the compute resource

 - RAM - set the amount of virtual server's RAM.